jperov/Store-Performance-Dashboard/ReadMe.md

 ### Purpose

-This interactive dashboard was created to provide retial management and ownership with a complete picture of individual store, and overall company performance in key metrics overtime.
+This interactive dashboard was created to provide retail management and ownership with a complete picture of individual store, and overall company performance in key metrics overtime.

 ### Features: